AdityaKr015/Self-Driving-Car-Road-Signs-Object-Detection-/README.md

 This project focuses on detecting and classifying road signs from images using deep learning.
-The goal is to assist self-driving cars in understanding road environments by recognizing traffic signals, speed limits, and other signs.
+The goal is to assist self driving cars in understanding road environments by recognizing traffic signals, speed limits, and other signs.

 ## 🛠️ **Features**